 - You can tap the quick setting buttons to toggle on/off some Galaxy S9 features.

-Some apps may have some particular usage for tap gesture.
+Some apps may have some particular use of a tap gesture.

 For example in Galaxy S9 camera app, you can tap anywhere on the screen to take a selfie when using the front camera.
 Of course, you can turn off this feature in Galaxy S9 camera settings.